UVA-DSI/2017-bootcamp-git-intro/README.md

 # Practice

 The repo will also serve as a testing ground during the event, by way of the [exercises](exercises.md) and [issues](https://github.com/UVA-DSI/git-intro/issues).

+# Demo repo

+To try things out, use the demo repo over at https://github.com/UVA-DSI/potatoes .

 # Reading